m-clark/LLAP-2019/README.md

 2. Unzip to a place you have permissions/access to on your own or lab computer.

-This foloder an RStudio project.
+This folder an RStudio project.
 To use it do the following:

 1. Open RStudio
 2. Click File - Open Project